etlundquist/genbase/README.md

-# genbase
+# genbase - Genetic Baseball
-Build a genetic algorithm to find the best path between all 30 MLB stadiums
+Build a genetic algorithm to find the best route to all 30 MLB stadiums and back again